-(1) A "clergyman" is a minister, priest, rabbi, accredited Christian Science practitioner, or other similar functionary of a religious organization, or an individual reasonably believed so to be by the person consulting him.
+(1) "Cleric" means a minister, priest, rabbi, accredited Christian Science practitioner, or other similar functionary of a religious organization, or an individual reasonably believed so to be by the person consulting the cleric.

-(2) A communication is "confidential" if made privately and not intended for further disclosure except to other persons present in furtherance of the purpose of the communication.
+(2) A communication is "confidential" if it is made privately and not intended for further disclosure except to other persons present in furtherance of the purpose of the communication.

 (b) General Rule of Privilege.
-A person has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication by the person to a clergyman in his professional character as spiritual adviser.
+An individual has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication by the individual to a cleric in the cleric's professional character as spiritual adviser.

 (c) Who May Claim the Privilege.
-The privilege may be claimed by the person, by his guardian or conservator, or by his personal representative if he is deceased.
-The person who was the clergyman at the time of the communication is presumed to have authority to claim the privilege but only on behalf of the communicant.
+The privilege under this rule may be claimed by an individual or the individual's guardian or conservator, or by the individual's personal representative if the individual is deceased.
+The individual who was the cleric at the time of the communication is presumed to have authority to claim the privilege but only on behalf of the communicant.

-Rule 505 follows the language of Rule 505 of the Uniform Rules of Evidence (1974).
+Rule 505 is based on Rule 505 of the Uniform Rules of Evidence.
 It provides the privilege that has been traditionally termed the "priest-penitent" privilege, although it does so in a form that gives the privilege a somewhat wider scope.

 Originally, this privilege was granted only to penitents and priests, and then only if the communication was made in confession, an institution of the Catholic Church which is cloaked with absolute secrecy.
 Gradually, the application of the privilege was broadened; before the promulgation of this rule, North Dakota statutory law protected communications made to a "clergyman or priest," but only if the communications were made in "confession."

-Under subdivision (a)(2), a communication may be deemed confidential even though other persons are present, but only if the person's presence is necessary to further the purpose of the communication.
+Under paragraph (a)(2), a communication may be considered confidential even though other persons are present, but only if the person's presence is necessary to further the purpose of the communication.

-The general rule of privilege contained in subdivision (b) protects from disclosure communications made to a clergyman "in his professional character as spiritual adviser."
-Thus, although the privilege is no longer confined to the confessional, it must be made to a clergyman acting in his professional capacity.
+The general rule of privilege contained in subdivision (b) protects from disclosure communications made to a cleric acting in a "professional character as spiritual adviser."
+Thus, although the privilege is no longer confined to the confessional, it must be made to a cleric acting in a professional capacity.